arbor-sim/arbor/example/single/README.md

 # 'single' example.

-Example of simulating a single neuron with morphology described be an SWC file.
+Example of simulating a single neuron with morphology described by an SWC file.

 A cell is constructed from a supplied morphology with H–H channels on the soma and passive channels on the dendrites.
 A simple exponential synapse is added at the end of the last dendrite in the morphology, and is triggered at time t = 1 ms.

-The simulation outputs a voltage trace in simple CSV format.
+The simulation outputs a trace of the soma membrane voltage in a simple CSV format.

 ## Features